insanum/votl/README.md

 Additionally, the Calendar plugin will show you which days you have journal entries with the date being highlighted in a different color.

-If you would like to jump to today's *Journal* entry then execute ',,jt' which bypasses the Calendar and quickly jumps to the entry.
+If you would like to jump to today's *Journal* entry then execute '\\jt' which bypasses the Calendar and quickly jumps to the entry.

 ============================================================================